 Connect the staging database to the live EHR interface and let users test it with the new data.

 Transferring data from one EHR to another can be simplified by working with the right data migration consultant.
-Contact a data migration expert to ensure that you can move EHR data successfully without unnecessary workflow disruptions.
+Contact a data migration expert to ensure you can move EHR data successfully without unnecessary workflow disruptions.

 Contact MediQuant for a Hassle-free EHR Data Transfer